muccg/django-iprestrict/docs/index.rst

       ...
   )

-Your Django project is now restrictred based on the rules defined.
+Your Django project is now restricted based on the rules defined.

 .. toctree::